 The Secular Library Classification system is divided into seven partitions.
 The first partition, zero, and designated "Reality," introduces the rules for navigating the remaining realms of knowledge.

 Realms are the largest conceptual systems.
-Realms do not exist as specific, independent entities.
+Realms do not exist and are indistinguishable.

 0##: Reality